jlunder00/Personal-Website/hugo/content/_index.md

 At Intellipat, I lead the development of AI and software systems to build AI products for patents and intellectual property law.

 I graduated from Gonzaga University with a BS in Computer Science and a BS in Mathematics in May 2023.
 During my undergrad, I worked as a Machine Learning/Data Science intern at Gestalt Diagnostics.
-I am currently pursuing a MS in Computer Science at Eastern Washington University
+I am currently pursuing a MS in Computer Science at Eastern Washington University.
 In my spare time, I work on a variety of projects in NLP, CV, and other areas of ML/AI, including at [Parsimony](https://p7y.ai)

 ## Experience